 Comparative Medicine Symp.
-(Nov.
-30, 2023, at ASU's SkySong Complex in Scottsdale, Arizona.)
+(11/30/23 @ ASU's SkySong Complex, Scottsdale, AZ)

-This one-day symposium will focus on how veterinary patients with naturally occurring diseases are accelerating biomedical innovations in the human health sector in oncology, infectious disease, cardiology, and other therapeutic areas.
+This event was a one-day symposium will focus on how veterinary patients with naturally occurring diseases are accelerating biomedical innovations in the human health sector in oncology, infectious disease, cardiology, and other therapeutic areas.
 Free registration is open to academic researchers, healthcare providers, veterinarians, students, and others who are interested in translational research and the development of biomedical products.
 Join us to learn more about this exciting intersection of health research that can serve to benefit ourselves as well as our pets.

-Preliminary Morning Agenda
+Morning Agenda

 7:30am-8:30am: Registration and breakfast